 10. Managing Credit without Understanding It in the First Place

 This is an era of credit complexities crossing many more financial lines than ever anticipated.
 Credit mistakes are commonly made by those who make assumptions based on old information.
-Old information just doesn’t apply in most of the financial world.
-In this regard, it is important to stay abreast of what changes are taking place to make the best choices when spending money.
+Old information doesn’t apply in most of the financial world.
+In this regard, it is essential to stay abreast of what changes are taking place to make the best choices when spending money.

 The Financial Planning Association is an excellent resource for consumers.
-People can obtain free educational literature on a variety of personal finance topics and their website even allows consumers to ask financial planning questions, and to receive an answer from an FPA member.
+People can obtain free educational literature on a variety of personal finance topics and their website even allows consumers to ask financial planning questions and to receive an answer from an FPA member.

 The “Buying a Home” section here at SuperMoney is also a great resource to use when learning about the current issues related to credit management and money.
-Have a question about credit, or homeownership?
+Have a question about credit or homeownership?
 Contact us here.